 In most cases, copyright belongs to the creator, although there are some exceptions – for example, works created by employees as part of their employment will usually belong to the business.
 There are some grey areas here, though, and if it isn’t clearly defined who owns the copyright (such as where work has been outsourced to a freelancer or third party), it can lead to a dispute.

 Defining and clearly outlining copyright ownership is critical because owners have an exclusive set of rights to use, copy, and monetise the work.
-And, in Ireland, copyright protection can last for up to 70 years after the creator’s death, making it an exceptionally strong and long-lasting form of intellectual property rights.

-For example, if you’re the creator of an original work and want to ensure you have protection, we can advise on keeping dated records and evidence that will clearly highlight your ownership of the work.
+If you’re the creator of an original work and want to ensure you have protection, we can advise on keeping dated records and evidence that will clearly highlight your ownership of the work.

-Perhaps you’re looking to sell or purchase copyright, or you’re working with a third-party.
+Perhaps you’re looking to sell or purchase copyright, or you’re working with a third party.
 We can review and draft contracts to ensure the IP rights are properly accounted for, reducing the chance of infringement claims further down the line.

 We can also enforce your rights and pursue an infringement claim if you suspect another party of copying or using your work, wholly or partially, without permission.
 Generally, we’ll look for a favourable settlement agreement, but we can take your case through the intellectual property litigation process if needed.